php-dev-br/laravel-doc-pt-br/dusk.md

      });

 <a name="waiting-for-elements"></a>
 ### Waiting For Elements

 When testing applications that use JavaScript extensively, it often becomes necessary to "wait" for certain elements or data to be available before proceeding with a test.
 Dusk makes this a cinch.
 Using a variety of methods, you may wait for elements to become visible on the page or even wait until a given JavaScript expression evaluates to `true`.

 <a name="waiting"></a>
 #### Waiting

 If you just need to pause the test for a given number of milliseconds, use the `pause` method:

     $browser->pause(1000);

-If you need to pause the test only if a given condition is `true`, use the `pauseIf` method:

-    $browser->pauseIf(App::environment('production'), 1000);

-Likewise, if you need to pause the test unless a given condition is `true`, you may use the `pauseUnless` method:

-    $browser->pauseUnless(App::environment('testing'), 1000);

 <a name="waiting-for-selectors"></a>
 #### Waiting For Selectors

 The `waitFor` method may be used to pause the execution of the test until the element matching the given CSS or Dusk selector is displayed on the page.
 By default, this will pause the test for a maximum of five seconds before throwing an exception.
 If necessary, you may pass a custom timeout threshold as the second argument to the method:

     // Wait a maximum of five seconds for the selector...
     $browser->waitFor('.selector');